-If you are an adoptee and would like to search for your birth family, how do you begin?
+If you are an adoptee and would like to start a search for your birth family, how do you begin?

 What are some good resources?

-There are also many DNA databases that can be searched for biological relatives.
+Many DNA databases can be searched for biological relatives.

 DNA and ancestry sites can often connect you to others you are related to who have registered with their site and have shared DNA.
 Some examples of these sites are Ancestry.com, 23andme.com, and Family Tree DNA.
 People all over the world have submitted their DNA to these places with the hopes of tracking their relatives.
 This is a great option if you are hoping to find a biological connection.
 It may help you find birth parents, siblings, aunts, uncles, or other relatives with a strong DNA match.
 Finding just one relative could unlock the key to finding many, many more.
 If you have little to no information on your birth family, a DNA search may be a good start to find connections.